frazierjason/N1mmCommands-TouchPortal/README.md

-If at the start of these instructions, your N1MM+ Broadcast Data "Radio" text value had the default of 127.0.0.1:12060, and you are not using any other kind of integrated app with N1MM+, you can skip the next one paragraph and two screenshots.
+If at the start of these instructions, your N1MM+ Broadcast Data "Radio" text value had the default of 127.0.0.1:12060, and you are not using any other kind of integrated app with N1MM+, you can skip the next one paragraph and three screenshots.

 In this paragraph, we reconfigure the plugin for users that have multiple integrated apps with N1MM+ that receive Radio UDP data over the network.